Last week on the Buffer blog, Kevan Lee wrote something that really resonated with us here at Vero.

 There’s no need to turn the conversion process into rocket science when it can actually be dead simple.
 The key, of course, is building a foundation with great content so people will by itching to act when you ask them to subscribe to your emails.
 Then, it really is as simply as just asking permission to keep the conversation going.

 How to Grow Your Email List (the Easy, Simple and Free Way)

 There are so many ways to grow your email list.
 You can leverage one of the hundreds of plugins available, use Twitter Lead Generation cards, retargeting ads and even PPC.
 In fact, there are so many options that we often it’s easy to get distracted by all of them.

 The bottom line is that you need something quick, easy and effective.
 That’s why we’ve recently moved to Scroll Box from SumoMe to collect email addresses on the blog.
 If you’ve scrolled down this page at least halfway, you’ll see it in the bottom right corner.
-(Our emails rock and you can sign up for them here.)

 I’m going to show you exactly how we setup ScrollBox to add 575 email addresses to our list since June.
 Have questions?
 Just let us know in the comments.